DemandCube/Scribengin/V2/commands.md

   the help command name for ex: help help, help vm, help scribengin, print only the description of the command and subcommands.

   TODO: We need to have a formater that help to print out the help instructions exactly like this format.
+  For the parameter list , we can reuse our tabular formater

 registry:
   Commands for querying the registry